 1 pound lasagna noodles, cooked according to package directions

 Equipment: Plate Setter, Deep Dish Pizza/Baking Stone or a 9 by 13-inch glass or ceramic baking dish

 Set the EGG for direct cooking with the porcelain coated grid.

 Heat 1 tablespoon of the olive oil in a large sauté pan on the stovetop over medium heat.
 Add the spinach and cook for 2 to 3 minutes, until wilted.
 Set aside.

 Brush the zucchini, squash, eggplant, and mushrooms with the remaining 1⁄4 cup olive oil and season with the garlic powder and salt and pepper.
 Place the vegetables on the grid.
 Close the lid of the EGG and grill for 2 minutes per side.
 Transfer the vegetables to a rimmed sheet pan and let cool slightly.

-Using the Grill Gripper and barbecue mitts, carefully remove the grid and add the Plate Setter, legs down.
+Using the Grill Gripper and Pit Mitt BBQ Glove or Grilling Mitts, carefully remove the grid and add the Plate Setter, legs down.
 Lower the temperature to 350ºF.

 Dice the zucchini, squash, eggplant, and mushrooms into 1⁄2-inch cubes and place in a large bowl.
 Add the bell peppers and spinach and stir to incorporate.
 Combine the ricotta cheese, goat cheese, egg, basil, and thyme in a small bowl.
 Season with salt and pepper and mix well.
 Set aside.